govindvirdee/Military-Autoencoder/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 This project focuses on developing a machine learning model for anomaly detection in cyber defense data.
 By analyzing network traffic data, the aim is to identify unusual patterns or anomalies that could indicate potential security threats, such as intrusions or system failures.
-The project leverages the KDD Cup 99 dataset, a widely recognized benchmark in cybersecurity research.
+The project leverages the NSL-KDD dataset, an improved version of the KDD Cup 99 dataset, a widely recognized benchmark in cybersecurity research.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>